getsolus/help-center-docs/docs/packaging/packaging-practices.md

 # Use chroot-local and chroot-stable for the other solbuild profiles
 ```

-This will drop you into a new shell with the following structure, the `nano` package is used as an example:
+This will drop you into a new shell with the structure given below.
+The `nano` package is used here as an example.

 - The `work` directory holds the results of the build and `work/files` corresponds to the `$pkgfiles` items in `package.yml`.
 - The `YPKG/root/{packagename}/build/{packagename-version}` directory holds the uncompressed files from the `sources` directory.